 Qualified Lawyers Transfer Test (QLTT)

-The Qualified Lawyers Transfer Test (QLTT) is a conversion test which enables lawyers qualified in certain countries outside the Republic of Ireland, to qualify as solicitors in this jurisdiction.
-There are two sittings of the test each year in Dublin.
+The QLTT is a conversion test which enables lawyers qualified in certain countries outside the Republic of Ireland, to qualify as solicitors in this jurisdiction.
+There are two exam sittings of the test each year in Dublin.

-For a list of countries covered by the QLTT regulations and more information about the qualification process, please read the QLTT FAQs.
+For details of a list of countries and provinces covered by the QLTT regulations and more information about the qualification process, please see who can apply.

 England/Wales/Northern Ireland Lawyers